echobind/bisonapp/README.md

 ## Tradeoffs

 - To reduce complexity, Bison avoids yarn workspaces and separate top-level folders.
-Think of your app a bit more like a traditional monolith, but with a separate frontend and API.
-This means that folders may be a little more "intermingled" than your used to.
+Think of your app like a traditional monolith, but with a separate frontend and API.
+This means that folders may be a little more intermingled than you're used to.
 - Currently, Bison only works on Vercel.
 We plan to add support for Netlify soon.

 ## Alternatives

-There are a few other projects that are rapidly maturing in the Full Stack JAMStack space.
+A few other projects that are rapidly maturing in the Full Stack JAMStack space.

 **RedwoodJS**
-Redwood is a very promising framework we've got our eye on.
-We took the concept of "Cells" directly from Redwood (though admittedly our version takes a bit more code!).
+Redwood is a very promising framework that we're watching.
+We took the concept of "Cells" directly from Redwood (though admittedly our version takes a bit more code!)

 **Blitz.js**
 Blitz is also very promising.
-Blitz is built on Next.js (which we love!) and takes a very different approach by attempting to "remove" the API layer using conventions provided by Next.js.
+Blitz is built on Next.js (which we love!) and takes a very different approach by attempting to remove the API layer using conventions provided by Next.js.

-We may borrow concepts from Redwood and Blitz over time, and could even switch to one in the future as things continue to mature.
+We may borrow concepts from Redwood and Blitz over time or even switch to one as they continue to mature.

-Think of Bison as a bit closer to the metal, but preconfigured for maximum DX and efficiency.
-The good news is, if you disagree with any of the choices we've made, nothing is hidden from you and you're welcome to adapt the "framework" to fit your needs.
+Think of Bison as a bit closer to the metal and preconfigured for maximum DX and efficiency.
+The good news is, if you disagree with any of the choices that we've made, nothing is hidden from you.
+You're welcome to adapt the "framework" to fit your needs.

 ---